-• An unemployment rate

-• Per capita income that is, for the most recent period for which data are available, 80 percent or less of the national average per capita income.
+- An unemployment rate that is, for the most recent 24-month period for which data is available, at least one percentage point greater than the national average unemployment rate. - Per capita income that is, for the most recent period for which data are available, 80 percent or less of the national average per capita income.

-13 13 C.F.R.
+^{13 13} C.F.R.
 303.6(B)(3)(iii)